-As white women, the past year has been a big learning curve when it comes to educating ourselves on all things anti-racism and how to be a better ally.
+As white women, we know there is always further to go when it comes to educating ourselves on all things anti-racism and how to be a better ally.
 But what about our kids?
 How do we help guide them into becoming more equitable, inclusive and unbiased human beings?

-We thought that books which open up the dialogue and conversation around anti-racism would be a great place to start.
-So here’s a round up of the books already on our shelves, and the books we’ve already got lined up as birthday and Christmas presents later on in the year.
+We thought that books which open up the dialogue and conversation around anti-racism and inclusivity would be a great place to start.
+So here’s a round up of the books already on our shelves, and the books we’ve got lined up as birthday and Christmas presents for the little ones in our lives.
 All highly recommended, award-winning and perfect for kids from birth through to primary school.

 Antiracist Baby by Ibram X. Kendi